CodyLobdell/CodyLobdell/README.md

 As a military verteran, I have a background in Geospatial Imagery Analysis and WAAAAY before that, culinary arts!

+In my downtime I love to get outdoors and check out local trail routes.
+I also enjoy dancing, video games, horror movies, and house music!

 I hope to one day create or assist in the creation of of a positive, world-changing product!